leann-labra/Password-Generator-JS-Challenge-3/README.md

 Steps:
 1.) my user clicks the generate password button
-2.) user encounters series of prompts for password criteria 4.) prompted for length of password-- can use if statements 5.) prompted for upper case, lowercase, numeric, and/or special characters 6.) password is generated after each criteria is selected
+2.) user encounters series of prompts for password criteria 4.) prompted for length of password
+5.) prompted for upper case, lowercase, numeric, and/or special characters 6.)